laurentperrinet/laurentperrinet.github.io/content/publication/kremkow-08-sfn/index.md

 featured: false
 grants:
 - facets
 publication: '*Proceedings of the Society for Neuroscience conference*'
 publication_types:
 - inproceedings
 title: 'Control of the temporal interplay between excitation and inhibition by the statistics of visual input: a V1 network modelling study'
-tags: ["primary-visual-cortex", "sparse-coding", "spiking-neural-networks"]
+tags:
-categories: ["Behavioural Neuroscience", "Biological Neuroscience", "Computational Neuroscience", "Education", "Outreach & Public Engagement", "Visual Neuroscience"]
+- primary-visual-cortex
+- sparse-coding
+- spiking-neural-networks
+categories:
+- Behavioural Neuroscience
+- Biological Neuroscience
+- Computational Neuroscience
+- Education
+- Outreach & Public Engagement
+- Visual Neuroscience
-projects: [""]
+projects:
+- ''
 ---

 * see this subsequent paper in the [Journal of Computational Neuroscience]({{< ref "/publication/kremkow-10-jcns/index.md" >}})